hackclub/hackclub/workshops/populous_cities/README.md

 Explanation: the `MapContainer` component will act as the main container to our map.
 It requires certain props such as `center` which we have kept as `0, 0` (latitude and longitude), the default `zoom` which we have kept as 2, the minimum zoom limit (`minZoom`) as 1.5 and also the width and height for the map.

+Learn more about the [`MapContainer component`](https://react-leaflet.js.org/docs/api-map#mapcontainer).

-You'll be able to see a basic container rendered on the browser!
+You'll be able to see a basic map container rendered on the browser!

 ![Basic MapContainer rendered](https://cloud-6du06y3zt.vercel.app/1image.png)

 Next we’ll add a TileLayer inside our `MapContainer`.
-It is used to load and display tile layers on the map using a specific tile url.
+It is used to load and display tile layers of the map using a specific tile url.

 ```jsx
 <MapContainer